pentandra/proposals/decision-trees-workflow-approach/index.md

 ### Where's the user experience?

-As the emphasis is on creating a mechanism to describe the practice of research, the implementation of the decision tree workflow for this proposal will use a rather simple textual user interface.
+As the emphasis in this proposal is on creating a mechanism to describe the practice of research, the implementation of the decision tree workflow for this proposal will use a rather simple textual user interface.
 This has a number of benefits.
 First, it will put the focus where it needs to be at this point, to make sure